nhantien/fast-api-container-demo/doc/blog.md

 ## 4. Amazon ECS tutorial

-[Amazon ECS](https://aws.amazon.com/ecs/) is a container orchestrator service that allow you to automatically create, manage and scale millions of containers for your microservice architecture.
+[Amazon ECS](https://aws.amazon.com/ecs/) is a container orchestrator service that allows you to automatically create, manage, and scale millions of containers for your microservice architecture.
 In the real world, millions of organizations build their services with containers since they are very maintainable and scalable.
 But the challenging aspect is to manage and scale millions of them automatically and gracefully handle disasters and service downtime.
 This is where container orchestrator like Amazon ECS comes into play.

 ### Prerequisites